cnpm40/word_search/CONTRIBUTING.md

 4. Push the branch: git push origin my-new-feature-branch.
 5. Submit a pull request.

-Detailed information about how to create a pull request can be found here (https://opensource.guide/how-to-contribute/#opening-a-pull-request).
+Detailed information about how to create a pull request can be found .[here](https://opensource.guide/how-to-contribute/#opening-a-pull-request).

 ## Styleguides